 I hope you enjoyed this little introduction to Teddy and will come back to see his progress over the next few months 🙂

-Do you have a dog and any tips for a first time dog owner?
-I would appriciate any help and advice 🙂
+Do you have a dog and any tips for a first-time dog owner?
+I would appreciate any help and advice 🙂

-Teddy also has his own Instagram which will be full with photos and videos of our adventures together.
+Teddy also has his own Instagram which will be full of photos and videos of our adventures together.